andrelai1981/Portfolio/README.md

 # Portfolio
-building a hand coded site for portfolio/fun
+Building out a site for my personal portfolio and practice with bootstrap and vanilla js.